ruuda/blog/posts/2015-10-04-neither-necessary-nor-sufficient.md

 a garbage collector only manages memory.
 This works well for memory,
-because there generally is more memory available than what is actually needed, and (except for really low level stuff) applications do not care about the actual address space they use.
+because there generally is more memory available than what is actually needed, and applications do not care about the actual address space they use.
 An array does not care if it is stored at `0x3a28213a` or `0x6339392c`.
 If something that is no longer alive was stored at `0x3a28213a`, the array is happy with being stored at `0x6339392c`